chirpley/docs/docs/source/faqs.rst

 Do you have a support department
 ------------

-Yes, if you have any questions regarding
+Yes, if you have any questions regarding your account, payment or campaigns please send an email to support@chirpley.ai